SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Numerical experiments

 \section{Numerical experiments}

-In this section, we evaluate the proposed end-to-end SPO framework embedded with an unrolling approach on a real-world taxi dataset in the Kowloon District, Hong Kong SAR.
-We first introduce the research area, then compare the proposed framework with the SPO framework with an implicit algorithm and conventional two-stage PTO method on mid-size, and large-scale datasets respectively, to verify the effectiveness and efficiency.
-Then we conduct ablation studies and sensitivity analyses on the impact of various parameters.
+In this section, we evaluate the proposed end-to-end SPO framework embedded with an unrolling approach using real-world taxi data from two distinct locations: the Kowloon district in Hong Kong SAR and Chengdu City, China.
+First, we outline the experiment settings of the two cases and then present the experimental results to verify the effectiveness and efficiency of the proposed framework in each case.
+For both cases, we compare the proposed SPO-A across mid-size and large-scale datasets to assess scalability against various baseline models, including the SPO-C framework and the conventional two-stage PTO framework.
+In Case A, we perform ablation studies and sensitivity analyses to examine the influence of key parameters on the proposed SPO-A framework.
+In Case B, we extend our evaluation to larger-scale parallel experiments, further validating the robustness and applicability of the proposed framework in a larger-scale urban setting.
 All the experiments are conducted on a desktop with Intel Core i7-13700K CPU 3.40 GHz $\times$ 32G RAM, 500 GB SSD, GeForce RTX 3090 Ti GPU.